w314/notes/javaNotes/javaBasics.md

 - Interfaces have `implicit modifiers` on methods and variables.
   - **Methods** are '`public`' and '`abstract`'
   - **Variables** are '`public`', '`static`', and '`final`'

-#### Wrapper Classes

-- every primitive has a corresponding object type
-- mainly useful when working with Collections

-##### Autoboxing

-> What is autoboxing and unboxing?

-- `Boxing` - the process of converting a primitive to its wrapper clas
-- `Unboxing` is the reverse - converting a wrapper class to its primitive.
-- `autoboxing` - a feature in which both boxing and unboxing done implicitly by Java.
-Example: when passing an `int` variable as parameter to a function requesting an `Integer`
-- Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

 ## Java Programs